department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 ### Presumptive Service Connection

-In most cases, if we believe your disability is related to your military service (known as a presumed service connection)—and we get your claim within 1 year of your separation from active service—then the effective date is the date your illness or injury first began.
+In most cases, if we believe your disability is related to your military service (known as a presumptive service connection)—and we get your claim within 1 year of your separation from active service—then the effective date is the date your illness or injury first began.

 If we get your claim more than 1 year after your separation from active service, the effective date is the date we got your claim or when your illness or injury first began—whichever is later.